-Time series for this region are obtained by summing data corresponding to individual countries (see lists in section I.5, Geographical coverage).
+Time series for this region are obtained by summing data corresponding to individual countries (see lists in Geographical coverage section).
 As a consequence, intra-regional trade is included as part of total trade.
 Therefore, trade is likely to be overstated.